-An Education Health Care Plan will be requested if a child continues to make little or no progress despite numerous interventions and resources being implemented at both Wave 2 and then Wave 3.
-Rigorous evidence is provided to the LA to demonstrate that a child requires an Education Health Care Plan, along with the additional funding and provision from that which is "ordinarily available" from the School's setting and budget.
-The following information has to be provided to the LA before a decision can be made about whether an Education Health Care Plan is appropriate:
+An Education Health Care Plan will be requested if a child continues to makes little or no progress despite numerous interventions and resources being implemented at both wave 2 and then wave 3.
+Rigorous evidence is provided to the LA of how a child requires an Education Health Care plan and additional funding and provision from what is ordinarily available within the school setting and budget.
+The following information has to be provided to the LA in order for a decision to be made on whether an Education Health Care Plan is appropriate:

-• the child's progress through Wave 2 and Wave 3 by outlining the interventions and resources used and how effective they have been;
+- the child's progress through wave 2 and wave 3 by outlining interventions and resources used and their effectiveness. - individual education plans for the pupil and year group provision maps. - records of regular reviews and their outcomes;

-- Individual Education Plans for the pupil and any year group provision maps on which they have been included; - records of regular reviews and their outcomes; - a report on the pupil's health, where relevant; - attainment levels in the core subjects; - results of educational and other assessments that have been carried out by outside agencies and / or the School; - views of the parents and of the child; - involvement of other professionals; - any involvement by Social Services or the Education Welfare Service.
+- the pupil's health where relevant;

+- Attainment levels in the core areas.

+- educational and other assessments that have been made from outside agencies and from school.

+- views of the parents and of the child;

+- involvement of other professionals;

+- Any involvement by the social services or education welfare service.
-If an Education Health Care Plan is considered to be appropriate for a child, the LA will prepare the Education Health Care Plan in consulation with parents.

-This plan will identify the educational, care and health services, which are available for the child to access.
-The plan is then reviewed annually with the parents, the pupil, the LA, the school and other professionals in order to consider whether any amendments need to be made to the description of the pupil's needs or to the special educational provision specified in the Health Care Plan.
-At the review in Year 4, the aim should be to give clear recommendations as to the type of provision the child will require at Middle School.
-The SENCo from the Middle school will be invited to attend the final annual review of all pupils with an Education Health Care Plan so that the receiving school can plan appropriate interventions and ensure that appropriate support is available from the beginning of the new school year.
-This will reassure the pupil and parents that an effective and supportive transition will occur.
+If a Education Health Care Plan is considered appropriate for the child the LA will prepare the Education Health Care Plan in consultation with parents.
+This plan will identify education, care and health services which are available for the child to access.
+The plan is then reviewed annually with the parents; the pupil, the LA, the school and professionals in order to consider whether any amendments need to be made to the description of the pupils needs or to the special educational provision specified in the Health Care Plan.
+At the review in Year 4, the aim should be to give clear recommendations as to the type of provision the child will require at middle school age.
+The SENCo from the Middle school will be invited to attend the final annual review of pupils with an Education Health Care Plan to allow the receiving school to plan appropriate interventions and support to start at the beginning of the new school year and enable the pupil and the parents to be reassured that an effective and supportive transfer will occur.